Ready to say goodbye to debt for good? Learn More

 Wage Garnishment in Florida

-5 minute read • Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
+Upsolve is a nonprofit that helps you eliminate your debt with our free bankruptcy filing tool.
 Think TurboTax for bankruptcy.
-Get free education, customer support, and community.
-Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
-Explore our free tool
+You could be debt-free in as little as 4 months.
+Featured in Forbes 4x and funded by institutions like Harvard University — so we’ll never ask you for a credit card.
+See if you qualify

 A wage garnishment order allows creditors to take money directly from your paycheck.
 Most of the time, this is only possible after a court has entered a judgment.
 Here's how Florida regulates wage garnishments.

-Written by Upsolve Team.
+Written by Upsolve Team

 If you have an unpaid debt and a creditor sues you, they may be able to garnish your wages.
 Then, when you look at your paycheck, you’ll see a big deduction.
 This can make it hard to pay your bills.
 The good news is that Florida law provides exemptions you can claim to reduce or stop the garnishment.